Mar2200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that encode and decode text using the rot13 encryption
+a script that print every other line from input,starting with first line.